 Property taxes are the largest source of General Fund revenues.
-Projected FY 2024-25 property tax revenue of \$ 91,871,06 (which is the majority of the total "Taxes" resource category) increased 2.41% over the prior year budget.
+Projected FY 2024-25 property tax revenue of \$91,871,062 (which is the majority of the total "Taxes" resource category) increased by 2.41% over the prior year budget, representing a slowdown in property growth from prior year estimates as well as a reduction in the estimated collection rate.